halkyonio/primaza-poc/README.md

 Quarkus Primaza Service box Application - POC

-Primaza comes from the Greek word πρυμάτσα
+Primaza comes from the Greek word πρυμάτσα, which is a line used to tie boats to the dock.

 This project uses Quarkus, the Supersonic Subatomic Java Framework.